-Creating outdoor rooms is a smart way to make the best use of your whole property.
+Creating an outdoor room is a smart way to make the best use of your whole property.
 Here are the basics on how to approach this value-adding home improvment.

-When you create an outdoor room, you want it to be so much more than just an everyday porch or patio.
+When you are thinking of creating an outdoor room, you want it to be so much more than just an everyday porch or patio.
 Instead, make comfort the top design priority for any outdoor room, since this space is a natural extension of your home.

 Get to know some of the basics of creating an outdoor room, and discover how you can create relaxation areas, playrooms, and more while adding value to your home.

 Before making any other plans or design decisions, first you’ll need to determine the location of your outdoor room.
 While you can certainly create one on an existing deck or patio, don’t let these spaces limit your imagination.
 Consider building a space in a shady corner of the backyard, near a much-loved flowerbed, or in an existing gazebo.

 If you opt to create your outdoor room in an area that’s connected to your home, you’ve already completed the next step of the project.
 In contrast, if you’ve decided to build the room across the yard, you’ll need to create a physical or visual connection.
 Install a series of pavers to create a pathway to the gazebo area, or build a trellis to create an attractive passageway to your new outdoor room.

 Next, decide on the purpose of the space and the activities you’ll enjoy there.
 While outdoor rooms can serve multiple purposes, the best rooms are often designed with just one use in mind.
 If you’re considering doing everything from reading to playing to working in a single space, rethink the number of spaces you need.
 If your yard has enough space, there’s no reason you can’t create a series of outdoor living spaces for a variety of distinct activities.